terminaldweller/mutator/README.md

 Misra 2012 support will be added in the future.<br/>
 Also a note regarding building the LLVM libraries.
 It is safer to build the libraries with clang++ if you're going to later use those libraries with clang++(you can get the distro version of clang from your distro's repo).
 The same applies to g++.<br/>
 The master branch is the dev version.
 Release versions will be forked.<br/>

+### FAQ

+#### tool complains that it can't find stddef.h
+Tool complains that it cannot find `stddef.h` or some other similar header.
+If that happens to you , it's because the tool can't find the clang built-in headers. run `llvm-config --libdir`, then head on to `clang`.
+Inside that directory you should see one(or maybe more) llvm/clang versions.
+Pick the one you used to build cgrep against.
+Inside that directory there will be a directory named `include`.
+Pass that to the tool any way you see fit.<br/>
+Alternatively, `$(llvm-config --libdir)/clang/$(llvm-config --version)/include` should give the path the tool needs to include.
+If you build your llvm/clang from upstream, this might not work.
+SVN bulds will have the svn string attached to the version number.<br/>
+You could,for example, use `--extra-arg=-I/usr/lib/llvm-9/lib/clang/9.0.0/include` to call cgrep or you could just alias `cgrep` to `cgrep --extra-arg=-I/usr/lib/llvm-9/lib/clang/9.0.0/include`.<br/>

 ### Acknowledgements
 Project mutator uses the following libraries: